ctdk/goiardi/docs/installation.rst

 To install goiardi from source:

-1. Install go. (http://golang.org/doc/install.html) Goiardi only supports go 1.6+ at this time, but older versions (especially go 1.5) may work.
+1. Install go. (http://golang.org/doc/install.html) Officially goiardi only supports go 1.6+ at this time, but older versions (especially go 1.5) may work.
 Goiardi should generally be able to be built with the latest version of Go, and this is generally recommended.
 Immediately after a minor release, of course, caution may be warranted.

 2. Make sure your ``$GOROOT`` and ``$PATH`` are set up correctly per the Go installation instructions.